 Kent County Road Commission Board meetings are held at 8 a.m. on the second and fourth Tuesday of every month, unless otherwise announced.
 Meetings are held at KCRC’s Central Complex, 1500 Scribner Avenue NW, Grand Rapids, MI 49504.
 The Board of Road Commissioners is responsible for approval of the Annual Budget, adoption of policies, acceptance of bids, authorization of expenditures, approval of contracts and agreements, and all other policy matters.

-Mark Rambo was appointed to the Board of the Kent County Road Commission in 2009 and has served as Chairman since 2012.
-Commissioner Rambo holds a master’s degree in public administration and is currently the Deputy City Administrator for the City of Kentwood.
-Previously, he has served as the Manager of Operations for Grand Valley State University, the Manager of Howard City and the Engineering Programs Coordinator for the City of Walker.
-Mark has also served on the Grand Rapids Parking Commission, Grand Rapids Vital Streets Oversight Commission, the GR Forward steering committee, and the Laker Line advisory committee.
+Mark Rambo was appointed to the Board of the Kent County Road Commission in 2009 and has served as Chair since 2012.
+He holds a master’s degree in public administration and is currently the Deputy City Administrator for the City of Kentwood.
+Previously, he has served as Manager of Operations for Grand Valley State University, the Manager of Howard City and the Engineering Programs Coordinator for the City of Walker.

 Cynthia Porter Janes was appointed to the Board of the Kent County Road Commission in 2015 and has served as Vice Chair since January 2017.
-Commissioner Janes currently works in Architectural & Engineering Business Development at Fishbeck, Thompson, Carr & Huber (FTCH) after being an Education Practice Leader for AECom.
-Commissioner Janes also serves as a trustee of the Grand Rapids Public Museum and a board member of the Lower Grand River Organization of Watersheds (LGROW) - an agency of the Grand Valley Metropolitan Council (GVMC).
+Commissioner Janes is the Architectural & Engineering Services Director at Fishbeck, Thompson, Carr & Huber (FTCH) and previously worked as an Education Practice Leader for AECOM.
+Commissioner Janes serves as a commissioner of the Kent County Board of Public Works and trustee of the Grand Rapids Public Museum.
 Previously, Commissioner Janes served six years on the GVMC board (five years on the Executive Committee); five years on the Cascade Township Planning Commission (including one year as chair); seven years as township trustee, elected to the Cascade Township Board; and nine years on the Board of Directors for the Cascade Community Foundation.

 Dave Medema was appointed to the Board of the Kent County Road Commission in 2017.
 Commissioner Medema is the owner of Medema Consulting Associates LLC, which was established in 1999, and has served as Board Member of the Michigan League for Public Policy.
 Commissioner Medema has also been a member of the City of Grand Rapids Community Relations Commission, Board of Zoning Appeals and Community Development Citizens Committee.
 Commissioner Medema is a graduate of Calvin College, has a Master of Social Work degree from Arizona State University and studied at New Brunswick Theological Seminary.
 He is a certified coach and trainer for the Right Use of Power Institute in Boulder, Colorado.
 An avid bicyclist, Commissioner Medema proudly completed a ride from San Francisco, California, to Grand Rapids in 2011.